UXVirtual/frontier-radio/README.md

 4. Change the `pi` user's password in Pi settings.

-5. Clone this repository:
+5. Install Git:

     ```
+    sudo apt-get update
+    sudo apt-get install git
+    ```

+6. Clone this repository:

+    ```
     cd /home/pi
     git clone https://github.com/HAZARDU5/frontier-radio.git
     ```

-6. Run the install script `install-pi.sh`.
+7. Run the install script `install-pi.sh`.
 Note that this may take several minutes to complete.
 You will need an internet connection to run the installer:

     ```